MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-knowledge-base-search-control-forms.md

    ![New section in subgrid view.](media\Knowledge-control-subgridview.png "Knowledge control subgrid view")

-The linked knowledge article subgrid that you added will be visible to the customer service representative on the entity form during runtime.
+The linked knowledge article subgrid that you add will be visible to the customer service representative on the entity form during runtime.

-You can see the Knowledge Search tab, available out of the box, in the app side pane.
-However, at any point in time, you can use the knowledge search control either on the app side pane or embedded in the form.
+The Knowledge Search tab is available by default on the app side pane.

-This is because opening knowledge search control  simultaneously in the app side pane and in the form displays an error message, **Error loading the control**.
-You must either turn off the Knowledge Search tab in the app side pane by going to app profile, or remove the knowledge search control from the form.
+You can use the knowledge search control either on the app side pane or embed it in the form through customization but make sure that you don't enable both simultaneously.
+Otherwise, when you try to access the embedded control, the "Error loading the control" message will appear.

 ### See also